dnvlz/HAWCDataAnalysis/README.md

 During my second semester at the Postgraduate School of Physical Sciences at UNAM, I became familiar with [ROOT](https://root.cern/), a C++-based software that was developed by CERN to perform data analysis in particle physics, but is also used in astronomy and data minig.

-In each folder there are the specifications of the problems to be carried out, the corresponding programs, and a PDF where the results obtained are compiled and explained.
+In each folder there are the specifications of the problems to be carried out, the corresponding programs, and a PDF where some results are compiled and explained.

 [HAWC](https://root.cern/) (High Altitude Water Cherenkov Experiment) is a cosmic ray observatory located on the Sierra Negra volcano, in Puebla, Mexico.
 It detects gamma rays with energies in the TeV range, covering up to two-thirds of the celestial vault.
 It has 300 main Cherenkov radiation detectors, whose layout and technological competence make it possible to discern the composition of the particle cascades that affect the Earth's atmosphere.
 This observatory began to operate in its entirety during the first half of 2015, and since then it has allowed the development of important investigations such as the study of the Crab Nebula, the first searches for dark matter and the studies of the Markarian galaxies 421 and 501, to name a few.
 ______________________________________________________________________________________________________________________________